wanghyda/wanghyda.github.io/_pages/about.md

 Leadership and Student Work
 ======
 Beyond my academic work, I actively contribute to the university community as a **student leader** and **volunteer**.
 Here are some highlights of my extracurricular engagement:
-- **Director of External Relations**, Ming Hang Voluntary Teaching Association: Successfully led large-scale teaching campaigns and built partnerships with external organizations.
+- **Director of External Relations**, Ming Hang Voluntary Teaching Association: As a volunteer teacher, I have been to underdeveloped areas twice as a volunteer teacher, and I have tried my best to pass on the knowledge and skills I have learned to the children there.
 - **Youth League Secretary and Class Monitor**: Organized community-building activities and fostered a positive learning environment for my peers.
 - **Vice President**, SUSTech Maple Tea Society: Promoted cultural exchange through creative events and initiatives.